VT-CRO/Workcell-ROS/README.md

     ros2 run mc2425 shelfCheck --ros-args -p shelf:=<INTEGER>

-To request a file, ensure that the main controller is runnning
+To request a file, ensure that the main controller and printer nodes are runnning

     ros2 run mc2425 requestGcode